Kadai Chicken | Restaurant style Kadai Chicken recipe

 Kadai Chicken is one of the popular Indian restaurant dishes made using chicken, onions, tomatoes, and capsicum cooked in a spicy, tangy, and lip-smacking gravy using freshly ground spice powder.
 It goes well with any Indian flatbread or rice dish.

-Because of the unique flavors, it is one of the most ordered dishes in any fine-dining restaurant or dhabas.
+With its aromatic spices, succulent chicken pieces, and vibrant bell peppers, it is one of the most ordered dishes in any fine-dining restaurant or dhabas.

 What is Kadai Chicken?

 Kadai Chicken, an exotic chicken curry dish has its origin in North India, Old Punjab in Lahore to be specific.
 Apart from India, the dish is quite famous for Pakistanis and Afghanis.
 In the North, it is also known as Kadai Murgh.

 This hot and spicy chicken dish was prepared to counter the cold during the winter.

 Why the name Kadai Chicken?
 There are different reasons for the name.